isomerpages/mlaw-rom/_information-for-borrowers/faqs-on-borrowing-from-licensed-moneylenders.md

 **2. How much can I borrow?** <br>
-For secured loans, you can obtain a loan of any amount.
+For secured loans, you can obtain a loan of any amount. <br>
 For unsecured loans, please refer to the table below for the total maximum amount that you may borrow at any time across all moneylenders in Singapore:

 <table>
   <tbody><tr>